 How Educational Counselling Helps

-Educational counselling is more than just academic advice.
-It focuses on understanding the student as a whole—mentally, emotionally, and behaviorally.
-A professional counsellor creates a safe space where students can explore their struggles and regain purpose.
+Educational counselling focuses on understanding the student as a whole—mentally, emotionally, and academically.
+It creates a safe space where students can express struggles and rebuild motivation.

-- Goal setting: Helps students set small, achievable academic goals
+- Goal setting: Creating small, achievable academic targets

-- Mindset shift: Turns “I can’t” into “I can learn”
+- Mindset shift: Turning "I can't" into "I can learn"

 When to Consider Counselling

-Book an educational counselling session to help them regain clarity, motivation, and purpose.
+Book an educational counselling session to help them regain clarity, motivation, and direction.